integrations/microsoft-teams/Readme.md

 2. This will show all the reminders configured for this organization in this channel and also gives you an option to create a new reminder.
 If you are just getting started, you can see that no reminders are created for this channed.
 And you can get started by clicking on 'Create new reminder'.
 <p align="left"><img width="500" alt="Create Reminder" src="images/CreateReminder.png"></p>

-Note: You need to be part of the organization and have write access to atleast one repository to configure reminders for this organization.
+**Note**: You need to be part of the organization and have write access to at least one repository to configure reminders for this organization.

 3. This will launch a new popup where you will see bunch of settings to configure your reminders.
 <p align="left"><img width="500" alt="Reminder UI" src="images/ReminderUI.png"></p>